Description

 Instructions

-Slice beef thinly against the grain and toss with 2 tablespoons cornstarch.
+Slice beef thinly against the grain and toss with 2 tablespoons of cornstarch.

 Heat oil in a wok or skillet over high heat.
 Cook beef slices in batches for 1–2 minutes per side until browned; remove and set aside.